Direct Fisher Score Estimation for Likelihood Maximization: Theoretical Analysis

 \subsection{Connection to Gaussian Smoothing}

-Gaussian smoothing (also known as Randomized Smoothing) is a popular zeroth-order optimization technique that estimates gradients using only function evaluations when the gradient function is not known \citep{nesterov2017random, duchi2012randomized}.
+Gaussian smoothing is a popular zeroth-order optimization technique that estimates gradients using only function evaluations when the gradient function is not known \citep{nesterov2017random, duchi2012randomized}.
 As the Gaussian smoothing gradient estimator targets a smoothed function, it is widely applicable even for non-smooth functions, which would not be amenable with standard gradient estimation, and has been shown to be robust to local optima \citep{starnes2023gaussian} and applicable for many challenging machine learning problems \citep{salimans2017evolution}.

 Although standard Gaussian smoothing is straightforward for black-box optimization problems, note that it is not directly applicable in the simulation-based inference setting as the intractable likelihood \( L(\theta) = p(\mathbf{x} \mid \theta) \) is not explicitly accessible.
 Nonetheless, we show here that our proposed local Fisher score matching technique can be directly cast as a \emph{likelihood-free} analogue of Gaussian smoothing.
-Specifically, under a Gaussian proposal distribution, \(q(\theta \mid \theta_t) = N(\theta; \theta_t, \sigma^2 I)\), the Bayes-optimal Fisher score is exactly the gradient of a smoothed likelihood.
+Specifically, under a Gaussian proposal distribution, \(q(\theta \mid \theta_t) = \mathcal{N}(\theta \mid \theta_t, \sigma^2 I)\), the Bayes-optimal Fisher score is exactly the gradient of a smoothed likelihood.
 We provide a full proof of Theorem~\ref{thm:gs} in Appendix~\ref{appendix:gs_proof}.